owncast/owncast/owncast_for_windows.md

 Example in OBS-Studio ->
 ![image](https://user-images.githubusercontent.com/73140257/228762798-a0c56695-c692-4295-b11b-f2e85e867ce7.png)

-Now Check Again.
-You would be able to stream.
+Now check again, you will be able to stream.

+---

 <!-- CONTACT -->